clearlydefined/crawler/README.md

 The request `type` describes the crawling activity being requested.
 For example, "do `npm` crawling".
 It is typically the same as the `type` in the url (see below).
 There are some more advanced scenarios where the two values are different but for starters, treat them as the same.

-The general form of a request URL is
+The general form of a request URL is (note: it is a URL because of the underlying crawling infrastructure, the `cd` scheme is not particularly relevant)

 ```
 cd:/type/provider/namespace/name/revision